Check out our latest blogpost.... If you love it, share it!

 What can you do to shift the high expectations that society has on you and what you place upon yourself?

 How can you keep your own cup full?

 How can you best enjoy living in the moment?

 I think we need to tap into our own instincts and frequently 'check in' to see where we are at.

 I think we need to be able to prioritise our own needs and give ourselves daily permission to do this.

-Be mindful that the perfect parent does'nt exist -so how can you be?
+Be mindful that the perfect parent doesn't exist

 It is up to us as individuals to forgive ourselves for not standing up to societal standards....